lordgoth/cypress-tests/README.md

 - Npm - Dependency Management
 - Allure - Used to generate tests report

-### Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ### Versioning
 The maser branch contains the latest version of this project

 ### Authors
 - Hoang Tao - Initial work - Evizi
 - See also the list of contributors who participated in this project.

-### License
-This project is licensed under the MIT License - see the LICENSE.md file for details